graemedouglas/autosistant/README.md

 	Specifically, when prompted for an expiry year, any 4 digit number starting with a 2 is "acceptable".
-When prompted for a month, since matches are made from the starting of a string, "20" matches to "2" and is thus an accpetable answer.
+When prompted for a month, since matches are made from the starting of a string, "20" matches to "2" and is thus an acceptable answer.
 If I had a little more time, I'd refactor the code to make it more precise, possibly storing serialized verification code for each item instead of a regular expression.